-Jayco cannot be responsible for the suspension system of any tow vehicle.
+Your recreation vehicle manufacturer cannot be responsible for the suspension system of any tow vehicle.
 There are a variety of tow vehicle suspension systems available that will affect the ball height, stability and levelness of a hooked up RV.
 Make sure your dealer is aware of the tow vehicle you are using so a compatible hookup is achieved.